Phase Space of Binary Black Holes from Gravitational Wave Observations to Unveil its Formation History: Finding Black Hole formation channels from the GWTC-3 Catalog

 In the case of PBHs, the probability is generally very low across most regions in the parameter space.
 However, certain regions offer some support for PBHs.
 One such region is for PBHs with masses close to 0.1 to 1 $\mathrm{M_\odot}$ and low accretion rates (around $\mathrm{\dot{m}} \sim 0.1$).
 This is supported by observations of low-redshift, low-mass, and high-spin events.
 Additionally, another region that provides support involves PBHs with initial masses between 0.001 and 0.01 $\mathrm{M_\odot}$ and high accretion rates (around $\mathrm{\dot{m}} \sim 0.8$), which align with events characterized by chirp masses of $\sim$ 30 $\mathrm{M_\odot}$ at redshifts around 0.9.
 This low support is arising because the PBH trajectory differs from the ABH trajectory, but at higher masses (as shown in Figure \ref{fig:PhaseSpace}), there can be degeneracy with 2G and AGN black holes at high masses.
+Among these, GW190425 and GW230529 are particularly notable due to their significantly high spins, which matches with a possible hypothesis that these have undergone accretion, making them possible candidates for further investigation as PBHs.
+To further explore the potential PBH origin of these events, we provide the specific combinations of initial masses $\mathrm{M_{int}}$, accretion rates $\mathrm{\dot{m}}$, and spin parameters $\mathrm{k}$ in Table \ref{tab:PBHParam} for which each event individually falls along a PBH trajectory in the \texttt{BCO Phase Space} within the $68\%$ C.I. of their respective posteriors.
 It is important to note these constraints are completely independent of any constraints feasible from the stochastic GW background \citep{Wang:2016ana,Cai:2021wzd,Mandic:2016lcn}.

-Six such events in the catalog are unlikely to originate from the standard ABH formation channels considered in this paper, as they all have relatively lower masses.
-Among these, GW190425 and GW230529 are particularly notable due to their significantly high spins, which matches with a possible hypothesis that these have undergone accretion, making them possible candidates for further investigation as PBHs.
-To further explore the potential PBH origin of these events, we provide the specific combinations of $\mathrm{M_{int}}$ and $\mathrm{\dot{m}}$ for which each event individually falls along a PBH trajectory in the \texttt{BCO Phase Space} in Figure \ref{fig:GWCatelog}.
-For the two standout events, GW230529 and GW190425, we present six combinations of initial masses, accretion rates, and spin parameters ($\mathrm{k}$) in Table \ref{tab:PBHParam} for which both events overlap within the $68\%$ C.I. of their respective posteriors.